 Requirements: Renew your boat registration

 You may need to meet certain requirements before you can renew your boat registration.
-To find out what to do to meet a requirement, choose a message below:
+To find out what you need to do, find the requirement below that you see printed on your renewal notice:

 - Pay your outstanding balance from a past transaction.